TTD Family Hiking Rocky Tanton

 Please note that the hikes listed below are technical hikes for experienced hikers only.
 Please do your research on the official Rocky Mountain National Park website and take all precautions necessary for your safety.

 1. Longs Peak: The ultimate mountain challenge, this famous 14-er will test your skills.
-Getting an early start and carefully planning your route are important to making it off the peak before the afternoon showers (and lightening) tend to strike.
-The trailhead is located south of Estes Park, off of Highway 7.
+Getting an early start and carefully planning your route is important to make it off the peak before the afternoon showers (and lightning) tend to strike.
+The trailhead is located south of Estes Park, off Highway 7.

 Winter hiking in Rocky can be quite different.
 Find details in the winter hiking section.